eldar702/droneShield/README.md

-**Droneshield is a fully autonomous laser drone, working from a groundcontrol and using its laser to eliminate an incendiary balloons. droneShield is a quadcopter that I designed and built myself. *
+**Droneshield is a fully autonomous laser drone, working from a groundcontrol and using its laser to eliminate an incendiary balloons. droneShield is a quadcopter that I designed and built all by myself.**

 1. [General](#General)
 	-